The Metric Nature of Matter: Abstract

 \section{Abstract}

-We construct a metric structure on a configuration space of gauge connections and show that it naturally produces a non-perturbative, 3+1 dimensional Yang-Mills-Dirac quantum field theory on a curved background.
+We construct a metric structure on a configuration space of gauge connections and show that it naturally produces a candidate for a non-perturbative, 3+1 dimensional Yang-Mills-Dirac quantum field theory on a curved background.
 The metric structure is an infinite-dimensional Bott-Dirac operator and the fermionic sector of the emerging quantum field theory is generated by the infinite-dimensional Clifford algebra required to construct this operator.
 The Bott-Dirac operator interacts with the $\mathbf{HD}(M)$ algebra, which is a non-commutative algebra generated by holonomy-diffeomorphisms on the underlying manifold, i.e. parallel-transforms along flows of vector fields.
 This algebra combined with the Bott-Dirac operator encode the canonical commutation and anti-commutation relations of the quantised bosonic and fermionic fields.
 The square of the Bott-Dirac operator produces both the Yang-Mills Hamilton operator and the Dirac Hamilton operator as well as a topological Yang-Mills term alongside higher-derivative terms and a metric invariant.
-Finally we argue that in a semi-classical limit this setup will give rise to an almost-commutative geometry similar to the one that Chamseddine and Connes have identified as the algebraic cornerstone of the standard model of particle physics.